“Everybody has a plan until they get punched in the mouth.” Mike Tyson, World Heavyweight Champion

-I spent the whole COVID summer 2020 in Kiev training with Dmitry, a European and World K1 championships prize winner.
+I spent the whole COVID summer 2020 in Kyiv training with Dmitry, a European and World K1 championships prize winner.
 Not only did we improve my fight skills, but I also talked a lot about Dostoevsky and Victor Hugo.
 A connection with your coach on different levels will massively speed up your progress, as it also brings trust into the coach-student relationship.

 The same applies to business and personal life — you need a coach, guru, mentor, whoever to help you observe and guide you to the right choices.
 It’s a well-known fact that you can’t become a champion without a coach, then what makes you think you can become a successful entrepreneur on your own?

 Somehow my enthusiasm spread all over the team.
 You know you are doing the right thing when your surrounding starts taking interest in what you are doing — you are spreading that magnetic energy.
-This is how I ended up training together with two of my colleagues from Kiev.
+This is how I ended up training together with two of my colleagues from Kyiv.

 Kickboxing teaches me so much about my body, my mind, and my business.
-Benjamin Hardy insists that the best creative ideas come to you when you are outside of work, resting or doing something non work-related.
+Benjamin Hardy insists that the best creative ideas come to you when you are outside of work, resting, or doing something non-work-related.
 This is exactly what happens when I am on the ring.

-Moreover, it gives me new projections on people around me, the abilities I possess, and lessons I learn.
+Moreover, it gives me new projections on people around me, the abilities I possess, and the lessons I learn.
 Stepping aside from your business functions and facing your opponent on the ring will release the tension and your brain starts working differently when you let it go with the flow.
 World Heavyweight Champion, Wladimir Klitschko, said: *“*Nobody is born as a champion.
 You have to earn it through hard work.
 Get started!”.
 I am very lucky to have discovered the kick-boxing ring where I develop the champion in me for victories in all the spheres of my life.”